 OnChangeevents and update the

-This is normally not an issue for Flutter programs, as they monitor for locale changes and redraw their UI.
-However, in general, it is up to the program author to implement reacting to locale changes in a correct way.
+In general, it is up to the program author to implement reacting to locale changes in a correct way.
 This should not be a big departure from the communication infrastructure that supposedly already exists, since we expect that the users of the

 LookupAPI already integrate with